Scholarship • Leadership • Service

 Responding to Inequity

-While any student may join our college planning cohort program, our program was developed by our founders, Mychal and Nina Wynn, to address the inequities in college admissions and student loan debt—both of which contribute to the wealth gap in America.
-In the article American Wealth is Broken,” Maura Cheeks, daughter of Mr. Wynn’s Du Sable High School classmate and professional basketball player, Maurice Cheeks, recounts an all to familiar story:
+While any student attending school in our partner school districts may join our college planning cohort program, our program was developed by our founders, Mychal and Nina Wynn, to address the inequities in college admissions and student loan debt—both of which contribute to the wealth gap in America.
+In the article American Wealth is Broken,” Maura Cheeks, daughter of Mr. Wynn’s Du Sable High School classmate and retired professional basketball player, Maurice Cheeks, recounts an all too familiar story:

 Maurice Cheeks grew up in Chicago’s Robert Taylor Homes, once the largest public-housing development in the country; it’s now gone—the last building was torn down in 2007.
 The development opened in 1962, housing up to 27,000 people despite being planned to hold less than half of that.
 By 1975, 92 percent of the families relied on government assistance.
 My grandmother was well known around the building she lived in.
 She used to belt out my dad’s and uncles’ names to get them to come inside as soon as the streetlights turned on.
 Secretary of Housing and Urban Development Henry Cisneros once said, ‘ don’t know of another place in America where there are 15 shootings and five killings over a weekend.’
 My dad’s general feeling was that you lived your life as best you could. ‘it was rough,’ my dad told me.
 ‘But we didn’t really think about it at the time.’